My takes on art, economics, and contemporary culture

 Triennale - 1930s palazzo located in Parco Sempione.
 It's Milanese design in all forms: industrial, fashion, furniture, graphic—you name it.
 Gae Aulenti displays Fiats suspended in time and space.
 After All strews apocalyptic plastic sculptures with zero explanation.
 My favorite part was flipping through blueprints and urban development plans in Cuore.

 Galleria d'Arte Moderna - Spanning three floors, the Villa Reale was a sight I regularly jogged past on my runs (plus this was chef's kiss).
 It was also a residence of Napoleon's for a time.
-Lombard Romanticist works, lots of portraits and genre paintings, and some international modernists.
+Lombard Romanticist works, lots of portraits and genre paintings, and some international modernist features.
 Finally paid a visit this month but was borderline delirious from a night out and only made it through the permanent exhibition.